zepptron/kubeadm-vagrant-ansible/README.md

 ### Working fast
 the command `k` is your friend.
 It's the alias for `kubectl` because you will be angry when you always have to type _k u b e c t l_ ... followed by a namespace :)

-So if you want to work in a specific namespace and you are annoyed of always typing `kubectl -n kube-public get pods -o wide` just adjust the _.bashrc_ file to your needs!
+So if you want to work in a specific namespace and you are annoyed of always typing `kubectl -n kube-public get pods -o wide` just adjust the _.bashrc_ file to your needs and it will be `k get pods -o wide`!
 I've already covered the standard namespaces, you just have to type `k-pub` (kube-public), `k-sys` (kube-system) or `k-def` (default) to work in a specific namespace.
 So when everything is installed and you login as "zepp", try the following:

 ```
 k-sys